 Wireless communications facilities: All structures and accessory facilities relating to the use of the radio frequency spectrum for the purpose of transmitting or receiving radio signals, including those of a public utility.
 This may include, but is not limited to, radio towers, television towers, telephone devices and exchanges, microwave relay facilities, telephone transmission equipment, building, and private and commercial mobile radio service facilities.
-Not included within this definition are citizen band radio facilities, federally licensed amateur (ham) radio facilities, satellite dishes, and governmental facilities that are subject to state or federal law or regulations which preempt municipal regulatory authority.
+Not included within this definition are citizen band radio facilities, short wave receiving facilities, radio, and television broadcast reception facilities, federally licensed amateur (ham) radio facilities, satellite dishes, and governmental facilities that are subject to state or federal law or regulations which preempt municipal regulatory authority.
 The following additional definitions are provided: